ZacharyWang-007/APForecaster/README.md

 ## Requirements
 ### Installation
  Please refer to the requirements.txt file.
 All the packages as well as versions have been provided.

 ### Data Preparation
  Please refer to the manuscript for details.
 Here, we only provide data for casual model testing and project global LFS-derived fine particulate matter (PM2.5) and ozone (O3) from 2020 to 2100.

 ## Model Training
- before training and testing, please update the configs.
-Generally, we train the model with three 40 GB memory GPUs.
+ Before training and testing, please update the configs.
+Generally, we train the model with three 40 GB memory GPUs for about 23 hours on data from 2000 to 2014.
  ~~~~~~~~~~~~~~~~~~
    python main.py
  ~~~~~~~~~~~~~~~~~~

 ## Model Testing